-Let us know what works for you!
-Some people like to team this up with affirmation cards.
+Let us know what works for you.
+Some people like to creative affirmation cards.
 Did you know that our mind believes what we tell it?
 We have neuroplasticity, which means we can learn new beliefs!
 What an opportunity.

 Yes, we all have time for self-love